naqushab/saavn-downloader-extension/README.md

-# Jiosaavn Song Downloader Chrome Extension + Saavn Ads Hider
+# :musical_note: JioSaavn Song Downloader Chrome Extension + JioSaavn Ads Hider

 ![Song Quality Selector](https://i.imgur.com/wa5OK4O.png)
 ![Single Song Download](https://i.imgur.com/9TqNSSL.png)

-This Extension will allow you to download any song in jiosaavn seamlessly and easily.
-It also hides ads from Saavn Web.
+This Extension will allow you to download any song in JioSaavn seamlessly and easily.
+It also hides ads from JioSaavn Web.
 :star: if you love the extension.

 ## NOTE